corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 └── cordapp-b.jar               // The new cordapp to add to the existing nodes
 ```

-Then run the network nootstrapper again from the root directory:
+Then run the network bootstrapper again from the root directory:

 `java -jar network-bootstrapper-4.8.jar --dir <nodes-root-dir>`